henri/lbackup_install_debian/README.md

  - Ensure you are have super user privileges on your system.
  - Ensure that the "lbackup-core" and "lbackup_install_debian" share the same parent directory.
  - Execute the "build.bash" script and pass the script the version number for this build (eg: './build.bash 0.9.8r5')

+You will be able to collect your tar.gz .deb installer and source files within the build_output directory which will be generated during the build process.

 Further information including basic and more advanced usage is available from the following URL:
 <http://www.lbackup.org>